-The Quincy Public School District #172 does not discriminate on the basis of the disability in admission to, access to or operations of its programs.
-This notice is provided by Title II of the Americans with Disabilities Act 1990.
+The Quincy Public School District #172 does not discriminate on the basis of the disability in admission to, access to or operations of its programs, services, or activities.
+School District No. 172 does not discriminate on the basis of disability in the hiring or employment practices.

+This notice is provided as required by Title II of the Americans with Disabilities Act 1990.
 Questions, concerns, complaints, or requests for additional information regarding the ADA may be forwarded to the district's designated ADA Compliance Coordinator.